nac294/nac294/README.md

-- Hello my name is Nathaniel.
+- Hello, my name is Nathaniel.
 I am a Ph.D. student at Mississippi State University.
 - I am interested in AI, algorithm design, game design, and education.
 -
 - Occasionally, I take interest in ML, discrete math, and the concept of lambda calculus.